AutoEM/St4DeM/README.md

 Tested cameras include UltraScan, Oneview, ...

 Here only Jupyter notebooks and some useful DM scripts for 4D/6D data manipulation and analysis are provided.
-Please download the relevant files from Zenovo:
+Please download the relevant files from Zenodo:
 [link]

 Please read the manual for installation instructions and usage.